psychocodermonkey/gamelist-tools/README.md

 - [ ] Add support for mapping directory / system names for systems that use different conventions for system folder names.
 - [ ] Add support for adding sortname to appropriately sort games that have `The` as the first word.
 - [ ] Add support for creating a backup of the original `gamelist.xml` before making changes.
+- [ ] Write GUI front end to handle user input and working the application.